-Andromeda Strain (1971) Science fiction by the great thriller writer Michael Cricthon (most famous for writing Jurassic Park).
-Humans begin dving when an alien microbe arrives on Earth.
+Andromeda Strain (1971)

+Science fiction by the

+great thriller writer

+Michael Cricthon (he of

+Jurassic Park fame).

+Humans begin dying when

+an alien microbe arrives

+on Earth.
-Something the Lord Made (2004)

-Professor Snape (the late great Alan Rickman) in a very different role.
+Something the Lord Made (2004) Professor Snape (the late great Alan Rickman) in a very different role.
 The film tells the story of the scientists at the cutting edge of early heart surgery as well as issues surrounding racism at the time.

-There are some great TV series and box sets available too, you might want to check out: Blue Planet, Planet Earth I and II,, Icarus, Blackfish, The Ascent of Man, Catastrophe, Frozen Planet, Life Story, The Hunt and Monsoon.
+There are some great TV series and box sets available too, you might want to check out: Blue Planet, Planet Earth, The Ascent of Man, Catastrophe, Frozen Planet, Life Story, The Hunt and Monsoon.

+partners in excellence

 Movie Recommendations

 If you have 30 minutes to spare, here are some great presentations (and free!) from world leading scientists and researchers on a variety of topics.
 They provide some interesting answers and ask some thought-provoking questions.
 Use the link or scan the QR code to view:

 A New Superweapon in the Fight Against Cancer

 Available at: